What is IAS?

 Living an IAS life is filled with enough peaks and troughs that cascade down to an enthralling life journey.
 After the final selection process, the recruits undergo training at Lal Bahadur Shastri National Academy (LBSNAA), where the officers get the training and experience of a lifetime.

 Millions of dreams are willing to give up every part of their life to pursue just one set goal in their lives: becoming an IAS Officer and serving their Nation.
 Every aspiring IAS works day and night to reap benefits and achieve the ultimate goal of having those few prestigious positions.
-However, when aspirants realize their dreams and all their efforts pay off, those few chosen ones get rewards.
+However, when aspirants realize their dreams and all their efforts pay off, those few chosen ones get reward.
 With an impressive salary and with exciting career opportunities becoming an IAS has its charm.

-Still, several people have questions on their minds about the salary of IAS per month and the IAS Salary Structure?
+Still, several people have questions on their minds about the salary of IAS per month and the IAS Salary Structure.

 |Pay (Rs.)||Pay Level (Years of Service)||Posts|

 |56100||10 (1-4 years)||The sub-divisional magistrate in District Administration Undersecretary in State SecretariatUndersecretary in State SecretariatAssistant Secretary in Central Secretariat|

 |67,700||11 (5-8 years)||Additional district magistrate in District AdministrationDeputy Secretary in State SecretariatDeputy Secretary in State SecretariatUnder-Secretary in Central Secretariat|

 |78,800||12 (9-12 years)||District magistrate in District AdministrationJoint Secretary in State SecretariatDeputy Secretary in Central Secretariat|

 |1,18,500||13 (13-16 years)||District magistrate in District AdministrationSpecial secretary cum director in State SecretariatDirector in Central Secretariat|